UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

      2572499047307646516
      ```

 3) Third, the ETHUSD price must be queried and used to calculate the USD value of the WETH reserves.

-    The methodology to query the price of ETHUSD is similar to [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md), with a different exchange list and decimal precision.
+The methodology used to query the price of ETHUSD is [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md).

-    Base Currency: ETH
-    Quote Currency: USD

-    Exchanges: Coinbase Pro (ETH:USD), Kraken (ETH:USD), Bitfinex (ETH:USD), Bitstamp (ETH:USD)
-    Input Processing: None.
-Human intervention in extreme circumstances where the result differs from broad market consensus.
-    Price Steps: 0.01 (2 decimals in more general trading format)
-    Rounding: Closest, 0.5 up
-    Pricing Interval: 60 seconds
-    Dispute timestamp rounding: down relative to requested price feed timestamp

     After finding the median ETH:USD price, calculate the USD value of the WETH reserves.
+This result should have 8 decimals, rounding the closest 0.5 up.

-    Example calculation with Median ETH:USD = 1716.12:
+    Example calculation with Median ETH:USD = 1716.12000:

     ```
     USD value of WETH reserves = WETH in reserves * WETH:USD =